dr-crunch/nullification-loops/README.md

 # nullification-loops
 Scáthan agus Splánc: Ireland’s Constitutional and Technical Crisis (Public Landing Page)

+Phainocratic: governing through the preservation of appearances rather than through substantive correction.

+See: [Dealraitheachas and Other Sorts of Conflated Inaction](https://drive.google.com/file/d/1vvsyfoki77NLeoKjKjocgUs_Z1Rj6xuA) for full definition.

 The following table cross-references the identified files with their corresponding direct links found within the provided documentation and the "Governmentality 2026" folder:

 [Full Governmentality 2026 Repository](https://drive.google.com/drive/u/0/folders/1lvFwZwWpRR2tC4BwsdeR8X0Dxk2mmAwo)